pohyeewpy/CSCI323-Assignment/README.md

-# ReviewLens: A Comparative Study of Naïve Bayes, Logistic Regression and Linear SVM for TF-IDF Sentiment Analysis of Singapore Restaurant Reviews (CSCI323-Assignment)
+# ReviewLens: A Comparative Study of Naïve Bayes, Logistic Regression and Linear SVM for TF-IDF Sentiment Analysis of Singapore Restaurant Reviews (Group FT26 - Proj14)
-Group FT26 - Proj14
+## CSCI323-Assignment

 This is a group project for CSCI323, a local web app that analyzes restaurant reviews using a trained Linear SVM sentiment model.